 - E_USER_NOTICE: user-generated notice message

 Congratulations!
-Once you have error reporting set to log or display, you will be able to see more information about the issue at hand.
-For further information regarding troubleshooting PHP issues, it is recommended that you review our PHP Troubleshooting for BoldGrid Guide.
+Once you have error reporting set to log or display, you will be able to see more information about the issue at hand and should help you find a solution!

 200+ Design Templates + 1 Kick-ass SuperTheme